 The property is situated in an area of past mining activity.
-A mining report should be obtained from the Coal Authority to provide information as to historic and future mining activity and whether the property is adversely affected.
+A mining report should be obtained from the Coal Authority to provide information as to historic and future mining activity and whether the property has been the subject of any compensation claims and to confirm that the property is not adversely affected.